sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Collapse

 Ravani’s smile was thin.
 “Hearts break quietly,” she said.
-She touched her chest.
-There was no pulse.
+She touched her chest where a pulse once beat.
 “Your father’s did.
 Your mother’s did.”

 Ram’s vision narrowed.
 The pillar groaned under his hand.
 Luv’s laughter rang out, bright and far.
 The boy’s sword flashed, sharp as Surpanakha’s tongue.
 Kausalya’s cool hand pressed his brow.
 Lakshman’s face flickered in the shadows—stern, hurt, his warning unspoken but heavy.
 Shadows flickered at the edge of his mind.